-Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to PFRS 10 and PAS 28).
-The amendments address an inconsistency between the requirements in PFRS 10 and in PAS 28, in dealing with the sale or contribution of assets between an investor and its associate or joint venture.

-The amendments require that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
+Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to PFRS 10, Consolidated Financial Statements and PAS 28, Investments in Associates).
+The amendments address an inconsistency in the requirements in PFRS 10 and PAS 28 in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
+The amendments require that a full gain or loss is recognized when a transaction involves a business whether it is housed in a subsidiary or not.
 A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
+The amendments are required to be applied prospectively for annual periods beginning on or after January 1, 2016.
+Early adoption is permitted.

+The FRSC decided to postpone the effective date of until the IASB has completed its broader review of the research project on equity accounting that may result in the simplification of accounting for such transactions and of other aspects of accounting for associates and joint ventures.
 Originally, the amendments apply prospectively for annual periods beginning on or after January 1, 2016 with early adoption permitted.
-However, on January 13, 2016, the FRSC decided to postpone the effective date of these amendments until the IASB has completed its broader review of the research project on equity accounting that may result in the simplification of accounting for such transactions and of other aspects of accounting for associates and joint ventures.